yanxian-ll/GS-SR/README.md

 ### Our Test Data:

-- The Lower-Campus dataset is available for download from [Baidu Netdisk](https://pan.baidu.com/s/1SwkUAs2HIeTMDX1hzqdPmg?pwd=gssr).
-This dataset includes raw images, ground truth point clouds, and SFM processed data.
+- The Lower-Campus dataset is available for download from the official address.
+This dataset includes raw images, ground truth point clouds.

 - The CSU-Library dataset can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/1XeWPyw9v_0d9vJEzv97cJQ?pwd=gssr).
 This building-level dataset contains over 300 images and features numerous repeated textures and texture-less areas, making it particularly challenging to work with.